joaks1/python-translation-project/README.md

     -   Should your functions only accommodate strings for the sequence argument?
 What if someone passes a list? a tuple?
 How do you want your functions to behave?
+    -   Should you have a default genetic code, so the caller doesn't always have to create and pass a big dictionary to your functions?
+How would you do this in a way that does not rely on *global* variables?
+How would could avoid globals *and* avoid creating multiple instances of the genetic code?
+This is a bit advanced, but a good solution might involve creating a class that manages genetic codes.

 Good luck!